SmallHQ/hookfeed.github.io/source/blog/2014-05-14-when-profitability-is-a-red-flag.markdown

 Once you can answer that, you’ll know what to work on today.

 For me, I can’t help but think of myself at the frozen yogurt shop faced with the cliché choice of chocolate or vanilla.
-I’m a swirl kinda girl… maybe that’s a sign?
+I’m a swirl kinda girl...maybe that’s a sign?